 The goal of a conversation class is to make it as student-centred as possible.
 Your students should be doing all the hard work, not you.
-This means that if you have a class of more than say 4 students, you’ll want to get them interacting and talking with each other, instead of with the entire class.
+This means that if you have a class of more than say, four students, you’ll want to get them interacting and talking with each other, instead of with the entire class.

 Here are some of my tips and tricks for how to make this happen: How to Teach English Conversation.